 Differences in Health Insurance Coverage For Single Males

 As a single male you may benefit from lower prices than women's health insurance costs.
-Many of the reasons given for this tend to be due to the differences in women's health care needs, vs. men's which were significant prior to changes in the law prior to the ACA.
+Many of the reasons given for this tend to be due to the differences in women's health care needs vs. men's which were significant prior to the ACA.

 As a single male, the best way to pay the lowest price and control your cost on health insurance is to: